Dash cams and the law: what you need to know

 You don't need any special permissions to use them, nor do you need to notify anybody if you're fitting one in your car.
 Simply plug it in and you're free to go about your business as usual.

 Can I use my dash cam when I drive abroad?

 The issue is a little more complicated when it comes to driving abroad.
 If you plan to take your vehicle into mainland Europe you should check the laws of the country or countries you'll be driving in.

 In some countries there are restrictions on dash cams and/or the video footage you record using one.
 This is usually due to privacy laws that restrict video or image capture of members of the public without their consent.

-Find out more on hiring a car abroad.
+Find out more on how to hire a car abroad.